13pixlar/sticky-list/readme.txt

 5. Front end list

 == Changelog ==

+= 1.3.4 =
+* Added ability to filter entries via shortcode
+* Fixed an issue where an embty list would still shot table headers

 = 1.3.3 =
 * Added support for displaying list-field values in the list